FlussoBV/drove-jenkins-master/README.md

 If you're unsure which plugins you really want, you can create a clean Jenkins 2 container.
 Then install the plugins you want and use the get-plugins.sh script to generate the plugins.txt file yourself.

+You can then use the plugin-list-to-install-command.sh to transform it into the new style of plugin installation.